 - How to apply a framework for new mobility policy and strategy in cities.

 This webinar is based on a study funded by the National Institute for Transportation and Communities (NITC) and conducted at the University of Oregon.
-Read more about the NITC research: Emerging Technologies and Cities: Assessing the Impacts of New Mobility on Cities.
+Read more about the NITC research: Emerging Technologies in Mid-Size Cities: Managing New Mobility.
 The research team has also created a comprehensive policy report on these findings: Navigating New Mobility: Policy Approaches for Cities.